Squirrel Scouts (The Scout Association)

-Squirrels is a program for four to six year old infant children operated by The Scout Association in the United Kingdom.
-The program was launched in September 2021.
+Squirrels is a programme for four to six-year-old children, which is operated by The Scout Association in the United Kingdom.
+The programme was launched in September 2021.

-Squirrels is a program with aspects imitating the Scouts for much younger, infant children.
-Squirrels make a simple promise to suit members' young ages, wear neckerchiefs in group colours, have award badges, short meetings with early finishing times and are taught moral lessons through indirect means.
-A group of Squirrels is called a Drey which is run locally by a Scout Group.
+Squirrels is a programme with aspects imitating Scouts for much younger, infant children (aged 4-6).
+Squirrels make a simple promise to suit members' young ages, wear neckerchiefs in group colours, have award badges, have short meetings with early finishing times and are taught moral lessons (The Scout Law) through games and stories.
+A group of Squirrels is called a "drey".
+Dreys form part of a local scout group.
 After reaching the age of six, a Squirrel can move on to Beavers.

 History

 Northern Ireland Squirrel Association

 The Northern Ireland Squirrel Association was an independent association that operated as a feeder organisation for some Scout Groups in Northern Ireland from the late 1990s.
-Like the Little Brothers and Beavers in Northern Ireland before them, the Squirrel Association provided a model for the Scout Association's later programs for younger and younger children.
+Like the Little Brothers and Beavers in Northern Ireland before them, the Squirrel Association provided a model for the Scout Association's later programmes for younger and younger children.

 Dreys which were part of the Northern Ireland Squirrel Association will be merged into local Scout Groups.

+Origin of name

+Since 2001, The Fairly OddParents television series aired a parody of scouts called the Squirrel Scouts, which first appeared in its 8th short, over 21 years before The Scout Association introduced its programme under the same name.
+The name, Squirrels, was also influenced by the children's TV show Hey Duggee, aired since 2014, which has a Squirrel Club, resembling scouts, in which the members are called squirrels.